-The second was the bull market between 2003 and 2007.
 The average bull market lasts 9.1 years, so a bull market that lasted only a little over 5 years in the mid 2000’s seemed too short following the nasty 2001-2003 bear.
 (3)

 5. The Public Buys the Most at The Top and The Least at The Bottom

 Yes, that’s us – the individual investors that Bob Farrell is referencing here.